 Help ease physical pain

 Studies show that it could significantly reduce physical pain by managing bruises, bumps, and some injuries you can typically get when engaging in sports.
 In addition, the herb can also be used in managing pain muscle due to strenuous efforts when cycling.
 Peter Stetina, an ex-road pro and gravel and endurance cyclist, applies the extract’s cream on his muscles to alleviate soreness after a race.

 Aid post-training recovery

-According to Team Skyline director for sports Michael Tacci, Cannabidiol has seen the potential to improve post-training recovery of cyclists, which could help them reach the optimal recovery faster.
+According to Team Skyline director for sports Michael Tacci, Cannabidiol has seen the potential to improve the post-training recovery of cyclists, which could help them reach the optimal recovery faster.

 Has calming effects

 Wolfang Brandl, a Team Skyline racer, used the herb to help him calm down after a race.
 He uses its cream to remove the muscle fatigue in the legs, which feels pretty good.
 He even shared his experience that when he almost felt burnt out during a 10-day race, his friend recommended trying some cream that he described as “pretty good” for his legs.

 The herb helps remove the feeling of grogginess the following day after a race and aside from these benefits mentioned, it also does not have any bad side effects.
 Furthermore, it is legal in most countries, although not in all countries.

 According to the UK Food Standards Agency, taking no more than 70 mg of CBD per day is recommended.
 However, up to the date of this writing, there is still no scientific evidence that backs up the 70 mg as the dosage limit per day.
 According to Professor Barnes, some people would probably need more than just 70 mg while others would need less, so it depends on the individual and their needs.